Use case

 Use weekly reviews and manager workflows to make knowledge distribution part of real planning and coaching work.

-Fragility shrinks over time instead of staying hidden.
+Coverage improves over time instead of staying hidden.

 Screen spotlight